 Who & What is the SOFORT Payment Service?

 This online banking payment service is particularly popular in Germany.
 It is available to people who hold bank accounts in eight different continental European Countries.
-In addition to Germany, other countries’ citizens who have access to SOFORT are Austria, Belgium, Italy, The Netherlands, Poland and Spain and Switzerland.
+In addition to Germany, other countries’ citizens who have access to SOFORT are Austria, Belgium, Italy, Poland and Spain and Switzerland.
 Bank account holders in these countries can use SOFORT to make deposits at White Hat Gaming.